mikhaylov-ya/mikhaylov-ya/README.md

 * Ex-Frontend Mentor at [Hexlet](https://hexlet.io)
 * Working at Lumiprobe
-* Studying Go and Software Architecture
+* Studying Algorithms and Software Architecture

 ### :hammer_and_wrench: Languages and Tools :